Recognizing Signs of Drug-Seeking Behavior

 • If You’re A Colleague – Talk to your boss about what’s going on and how your colleague’s drug-seeking behaviors are impacting the workplace.
 Bringing your concerns to your supervisor isn’t “ratting” anyone out; it’s taking action to restore harmony to your workplace and save your loved one’s life.

-• If You’re A Boss – Take your employee aside and talk to them about their substance abuse and let them know you’ll do everything you can to get them help and keep their position secure.
+• If You’re A Boss – Take your employees aside and talk to them about their substance abuse.
+Offer them support and refer to appropriate company policies and resources for substance abuse, while also considering the legal and ethical implications of their substance use in the workplace.
 More and more companies are utilizing employee assistance programs for staff struggling with substance abuse.
 These programs are partnerships between companies that accept certain types of insurance and treatment centers.

 Drug-Seeking Behavior Leads to Addiction